orsenthil/senthil.learntosolveit.com-deploy/posts/2005/03/18/captured-unix-time-1111111111.md

 .. title: Captured Unix time 1111111111
 .. slug: captured-unix-time-1111111111
 .. date: 2005-03-18 07:21:00
-.. tags:
+.. tags: unix, time, milestone
 .. category: General
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A reflection on the significance of the Unix timestamp 1111111111 and its comparison to future milestones.

 ![Image](http://photos5.flickr.com/6761548_645d3fb5aa_m.jpg)